+I lost my job and it sucks!
 Losing your job can be a very traumatic and challenging time.
-From the blow to your finances to the dent in your self-confidence, its impact is felt in every facet of your life.
-This event occurring now, in the midst … Continue reading What to do if you lose your job – 6 steps from a recently unemployed FIRE enthusiast.
+I know, because I lost my job recently I’m wondering what to do.
+From the blow to your finances to the dent … Continue reading So, you lost your job – 6 key steps you should take.

 I just had the displeasure of reading one of the most childish articles on personal finance I have ever read.
 It’s an article I wrote when I was aged 23. https://www.bbc.co.uk/programmes/articles/4Gsq4lf46lWz2tB74LH9KQq/why-im-sick-of-being-told-to-save-money OK, so I didn’t write it, but I probably had the same attitude to money as this young lady back then, and I know what happens when that attitude continues on as you get older.
 You get in huge debt believing that you will never get old and have plenty of time to make your first million.
 As you are reading my site, and I’m sure you are interested … Continue reading Review of All About The Money podcast article.